dms3-fs/go-dms3-fs/docs/github-issue-guide.md

 [a good guide](https://guides.github.com/features/issues/) for them if you are unfamiliar.

-When logging an issue with go-ipfs, it would be useful if you specified the below information, if possible.
+When logging an issue with go-dms3-fs, it would be useful if you specified the below information, if possible.
 This will help us triage the issues faster.
 Please title your issues with the type.
 For instance:

-- "bug: Cannot add file with `ipfs add`"
+- "bug: Cannot add file with `dms3fs add`"
-- "question: How do I use `ipfs block <hash>`?"
+- "question: How do I use `dms3fs block <hash>`?"

 Putting the command in backticks helps us parse the natural language description, and is generally suggested.